angd-dev/data-lite-core/Sources/DataLiteCore/Docs.docc/Articles/ErrorHandling.md

 Most DataLiteCore APIs are annotated as `throws(SQLiteError)`, meaning they only throw SQLiteError instances.

-Only APIs that touch the file system or execute arbitrary user code may throw other error types — for example, ``Connection/init(location:options:)`` when creating directories for on-disk databases.
+Only APIs that execute arbitrary user code or integrate with external systems may surface other error types.
+Consult the documentation on each API for specific details.

 ```swift
 do {